Frank Grouard

-Frank Benjamin Grouard (also known as Frank Gruard and Benjamin Franklin Grouard) (September 20, 1850 – August 15, 1905) was a Scout and interpreter for General George Crook during the American Indian War of 1876.
-For the better part of a decade he lived with the Sioux tribe before returning to society.
-He was General Crook's lead scout at the Battle of the Rosebud participated in the Slim Buttes Fight, Battle of Red Fork, helped to assess the immediate aftermath of the Battle of the Little Bighorn, and participated in the Wounded Knee Massacre.
+Frank Benjamin Grouard (also known as Frank Gruard, Benjamin Franklin Grouard, and Standing Bear) (September 20, 1850 – August 15, 1905) was a Scout and interpreter for General George Crook during the American Indian War of 1876.
+Grouard was born in the Tuamoto Islands to a Mormon missionary and his Polynesian wife.
+While working as a mail carrier in the Montana Territory, he was captured by Crow warriors and later adopted into a Sioux camp.
+He would live among the Sioux for the better part of a decade before returning to Anglo-American society.
+Owing to his knowledge of Sioux language and culture, he became a skilled Indian Scout.
+He was General Crook's lead scout at the Battle of the Rosebud, participated in the Slim Buttes Fight, Battle of Red Fork, helped to assess the immediate aftermath of the Battle of the Little Bighorn, and participated in the Wounded Knee Massacre.

 Early years

-Grouard was a Eurasian born in the Tuamotu Archipelago in the south Pacific Ocean, to a European father, Benjamin Franklin Grouard, an American missionary for the Church of Jesus Christ of Latter-day Saints and a Polynesian mother of Asian descent on the island of Anaa in the South Pacific Ocean; and was the second of three sons born to the Grouard family.
+Grouard was born in the Tuamotu Archipelago in the south Pacific Ocean, to a European father, Benjamin Franklin Grouard, an American missionary for the Church of Jesus Christ of Latter-day Saints and a Polynesian mother of Asian descent on the island of Anaa in the South Pacific Ocean; and was the second of three sons born to the Grouard family.

 He moved to Utah with his parents and two brothers in 1852, later moving to San Bernardino in California.
 After a year in California, Grouard's wife returned to the South Pacific with two of the children, leaving Benjamin with the middle son, Frank.
 In 1855 he was adopted into the family of Addison and Louisa Barnes Pratt, fellow missionaries for the Church of Jesus Christ of Latter-day Saints with his father.
 Grouard moved with the Pratt family to Beaver, Utah, from where he ran away at age 15, moving to Helena, Montana and becoming an express rider and stage driver.